 After the STSM

-After completion of the STSM, the applicant must submit a Scientific report within 30 days after the end date of the STSM to the Host Institution (for information) and upload it into the e-COST system for MC Chair and STSM Coordinator for approval.
-The report template is available here.
-Besides the points in the official template sheet, add short Abstract (150-200 words) summarizing the purpose, content, and results of the STSM that will be published on the Action’s website, a full scientific report of 4-6 pages, and foreseen publications/articles resulting from the STSM.
-The information that work was supported by the COST Action CA19110 must be included in the paper Acknowledgement.
-Additionally, the Host approval letter signed by the Host Institution’s supervisor must be uploaded into the e-COST system, too.
+After completing the STSM, the applicant must submit a Scientific report as soon as possible but not later than 30 days after the end date of the STSM to the Host Institution (for information) and upload it into the e-COST system for approval of the MC Chair and STSM Coordinator.
+The Host approval letter signed and stamped by the Host Institution’s supervisor must be uploaded into the e-COST system, too.

-The failure to submit the scientific report within 30 days will effectively cancel the grant.
+Failure to submit the scientific report within 30 days will effectively cancel the grant.
 The STSM Coordinator is responsible for approving the scientific report and informing the Grant Holder that the STSM has been successfully accomplished.
-After receipt of the approval by email, the Grant Holder will execute the payment of the grant.
+After receiving the approval per email, the Grant Holder will execute the payment of the grant.